sklaus19/LockedMe/README.md

 LockedMe is a simple Java Console based program which allow users to input menu options for following:-

 * Displaying File/Folder structure.
-* Search for File/Folder recursively.
+* Search for File/Folder.
-* Add/Delete File/Folder recursively.
+* Add/Delete File/Folder.

 ## Deliverables
 Welcome screen which displays the application name and the developer details.